rapidez/docs/src/5.x/packages/statamic.md

 When you create a form, you can use `rapidez-statamic::emails.form` as the HTML template, which uses the [Laravel mail template](https://laravel.com/docs/12.x/mail#customizing-the-components) with all fields in a table.
 Make sure you enable markdown!

 ## Images
 When using Rapidez Statamic, the package pre-integrates the [Glide directive package](https://github.com/justbetter/statamic-glide-directive) to work seamlessly with your Statamic install.
+It also pushes the Glide head partial onto the `rapidez::layouts.app` stack so the directive can load correctly.
 Just use the Glide directive as shown, and the package will handle image manipulation with the transformations dictated by your parameters.

 ```blade
 @responsive($image, [